introproventures/example-runtime-bundle/README.md

 Example Runtime Bundle
 This repository contains an Example Runtime Bundle used by the Activiti Cloud Examples.

-This is the example of CI/CD in Kubernetes
+This is the example Activiti Runtime Bundle CI/CD in Kubernetes with Jenkins X